 Healthier future for mom

 Breastfeeding has also been shown to provide health benefits to mothers.
 Mothers who breastfeed have lower risks for:

 - Type 2 diabetes

 If you do choose to breastfeed, here are a few helpful tips:

 - Take prenatal childbirth, breastfeeding and infant care classes.

 - Nurse your baby frequently: the more often the baby breastfeeds, the more milk the mother produces!

 - Human milk is dose dependent: Exclusive breastfeeding (meaning no artificial milk or foods) for six months and breastfeeding for at least a year is recommended by the American Academy of Pediatrics, the World Health Organization and the American Academy of Family Physicians.
 Consult these credible sources for more information on breastfeeding and its benefits.

-If you have questions about breastfeeding or would like lactation support as you begin breastfeeding, connect with a lactation consultant at 512.509.MILK.
-You can also visit BSWHealth.com or call 1.844.BSW.DOCS to find a physician near you.
+If you have questions about breastfeeding or would like lactation support as you begin breastfeeding, connect with a lactation consultant at a Baylor Scott & White labor and delivery facility near you.
+You can also visit our website to learn about our breastfeeding support groups and classes.